hivdb/chiro-cms/resources/covid-review.md

 Joyner et. al. reported the results of a safety review of the first 5,000 patients receiving convalescent plasma in the U.S. between April 3 and May 11 under the FDA Expanded Access Program[^10.1101/2020.05.12.20099879].
 81% were classified as having severe or life-threatening diseases and 19% were judged to be at high risk of progressing to severe or life-threatening disease.
 66% were in the ICU.
 36 (0.72%) had a serious adverse event in the first four hours after transfusion including 25 events considered related to transfusion, including death in 4, transfusion-associated lung injury in 11, circulatory overload in 7, and allergic reaction in 3.
 Overall, the seven day mortality was 14.9%[^10.1101/2020.05.12.20099879].

 In an open-label randomized controlled trial of 103 persons with severe or life-threatening disease, there was no overall difference in the primary endpoint of a 2-point improvement on a 6-point scale by day 28[^10.1001/jama.2020.10044].
 However, in the subgroup with severe (but not life-threatening) disease, 21/23 receiving convalescent plasma vs. 15/22 in the control group achieved the primary outcome (p=0.03)[^10.1001/jama.2020.10044].
 A similar finding was observed in another observational study of 39 hospitalized patients receiving convalescent plasma in that the risk of dying compared to matched controls was lower among patients not receiving mechanical ventilation (HR=0.19, 95% CI: 0.05-0.72; p=0.02) compared to mechanically ventilated patients (HR=1.24, 95% CI:0.33-4.67)[^10.1101/2020.05.20.20102236].
-However, a recent randomized controlled study was terminated prematurely because the enrolling patients had similar titers of neutralizing antibodies as
+However, a recent randomized controlled study was terminated prematurely because the enrolling patients had neutralizing antibodies titers that were similar to those of the plasma donors[^10.1101/2020.07.01.20139857].

-In several smaller observational studies, the overall response was generally but not always favorable[^10.1016/j.ajpath.2020.05.014][^10.1073/pnas.2004168117][^10.1001/jama.2020.4783][^10.1016/j.chest.2020.03.039][^10.1093/infdis/jiaa228].

 There are currently more than 75 ongoing or planned clinical trials containing at least one arm in which recipients will receive convalescent plasma.
 At least 10 of these appear to be randomized controlled studies.